The 10 Best Gated Communities in Dallas-Fort Worth for 2026

 What Makes DFW Gated Communities Worth the Investment?

-Most DFW gated communities feature 24/7 security, championship golf courses, and resort-style pools.
-Residents enjoy access to private clubhouses, tennis courts, and walking trails that you won’t find in traditional neighborhoods.
-The Bridges in Southlake, for example, offers a Tom Fazio-designed golf course and 50,000-square-foot clubhouse.
-That’s not just a neighborhood amenity.
-That’s a lifestyle.
+Most DFW gated communities feature around-the-clock security, championship golf courses, and resort-style pools.
+Residents get private clubhouses, tennis courts, and walking trails you won’t find in traditional neighborhoods.
+The Bridges in Southlake, for example, offers a Tom Fazio-designed golf course and a 50,000-square-foot clubhouse.
+That’s not just a neighborhood amenity, that’s a lifestyle.

-Property values in gated communities typically appreciate faster than surrounding areas.
-In 2023, gated community homes in Plano appreciated 12% compared to 8% for non-gated properties.
-This premium stems from limited inventory, exclusive amenities, and the prestige factor that attracts high-net-worth buyers.
-It’s simple supply and demand.
+Property values in gated communities typically appreciate faster than the surrounding area.
+That premium comes from limited inventory, exclusive amenities, and the prestige factor that draws high-net-worth buyers.
+Simple supply and demand.

-Here’s something I always tell my clients: the resale value in these communities tends to hold up even when the broader market softens.
+Here’s something I always tell clients: resale value in these communities tends to hold up even when the broader market softens.
 I’ve seen it through multiple market cycles since ‘97.
-When inventory is limited and demand stays strong, that gate does more than keep people out.
-It protects your investment.
+When inventory is limited and demand stays strong, that gate does more than keep people out, it protects your investment.

 Which Gated Communities Offer the Best School Districts?

-Education quality drives many gated community purchases, and DFW doesn’t disappoint on that front.
+Education quality drives many gated community purchases, and DFW doesn’t disappoint there.
 Highland Park ISD consistently ranks among Texas’s top districts, and it’s no coincidence that it serves several of the most exclusive gated neighborhoods.

-Legacy Hills in Frisco benefits from Frisco ISD’s stellar reputation, and you’ll have multiple Blue Ribbon schools within minutes.
-The community’s proximity to Legacy West adds urban convenience to suburban tranquility.
+Legacy Hills in Frisco benefits from Frisco ISD’s stellar reputation, with multiple Blue Ribbon schools within minutes.
+The community’s proximity to Legacy West adds urban convenience to suburban quiet.
 Carroll ISD serves several Southlake gated communities, including Timarron and Clariden Ranch, both offering million-dollar homes with award-winning schools.

-Plano ISD serves numerous gated communities in west Plano, where homes in neighborhoods like Willow Bend and Los Rios enjoy both privacy and academic excellence.
-These districts consistently produce National Merit Scholars and offer specialized STEM programs that attract tech industry families.
+Plano ISD serves numerous gated communities in west Plano, where neighborhoods like Willow Bend and Los Rios enjoy both privacy and academic excellence.
+These districts consistently produce National Merit Scholars and offer specialized STEM programs that attract tech-industry families.
 I’ve worked with several families who relocated from Silicon Valley specifically because they could get a better home, better schools, and a lower cost of living all at once.
 You can’t beat that.

 How Much Do DFW Gated Community Homes Cost in 2026?

-Gated community pricing varies significantly across the DFW metroplex, with entry points starting around $800,000 and luxury estates exceeding $5 million.
-Location, amenities, and lot size drive these price variations, so let’s break it down.
+Gated community pricing varies significantly across the metroplex, with entry points starting around $800,000 and luxury estates topping $5 million.
+Location, amenities, and lot size drive the variation, so let’s break it down.

-Entry-level gated communities in areas like Allen and McKinney offer homes starting at $800,000 to $1.2 million.
+Entry-level gated communities in areas like Allen and McKinney offer homes from $800,000 to $1.2 million.
 Mid-tier communities in Frisco and Plano typically range from $1.2 to $2.5 million.
 Ultra-luxury options in Highland Park, Southlake, and Westlake command $2.5 to $10+ million.
+At that end of the market, plenty of buyers skip resale altogether and build from the ground up, which is its own process; my North Texas custom home building guide covers what to expect.

 Annual HOA fees range from $3,000 to $15,000, covering security, amenities, and maintenance.
-Golf course communities typically charge higher fees because that course isn’t going to maintain itself.
-I always recommend my clients budget an additional 25% beyond the purchase price for closing costs, moving expenses, and first-year HOA fees.
-That way there aren’t any surprises at the closing table.
+Golf-course communities charge more because that course isn’t going to maintain itself.
+I always recommend clients budget a healthy cushion beyond the purchase price for closing costs, moving, and that first-year HOA, so there aren’t any surprises at the table.

 One thing buyers don’t always think about: the HOA fee structure tells you a lot about how well a community is managed.
 If fees haven’t been raised in ten years and the clubhouse looks dated, that’s a red flag.
 Well-run communities invest in their amenities, and you’ll see the difference the moment you drive through.